JetBrains/Qodana/topics/about-qodana.md

 [%product% CLI](https://github.com/jetbrains/qodana-cli) tool, and [JetBrains IDEs](qodana-ide-plugin.md).

-You can inspect your code using the default [inspection profiles](inspection-profiles.md#Default+profiles), which requires no configuration steps and lets you run %product% out of the box.
+You can inspect your code using the default [inspection profiles](inspection-profiles.md#Default+profiles), which requires no configuration and lets you run %product% out of the box.
 You can also configure the default inspection profiles or create your own inspection profile in the [YAML](custom-profiles.md) and [XML](custom-xml-profiles.md) formats.

 Finally, you can go beyond the existing inspections and [extend %product%](extending-qodana.xml).

 ## Improve the quality of your software

-%product% reports provide detailed description of concrete problems and code fragments that contain such problems, as well as recommendations about how to solve such problems.
+%product% reports provide detailed descriptions of concrete problems and the code fragments that contain them, as well as recommendations about how to solve these problems.
 Using these recommendations, you can improve the quality of your product by preventing bugs in production and learning from the process.
-For more details, you can study the [](ui-overview.md) section.
+For more details, you can read the [](ui-overview.md) section.

 ## Optimize code reviews